CodeReDarsh/Python-Tracer/README.md

 # Python Tracer

-A simple code tracer program which takes the name of a Python file containing a single function and outputs the Big-Oh order of complexity of that function.
+A simple code tracer program which takes the name of a Python file containing a single function and outputs the time complexity of that function.
 Supports evaluation of nested code blocks too.

 ## Input Code Restrictions